 - domestic hygiene, pests and refuse – read recycling information for landlords and managing agents

 - fire – read Lacors' fire safety guidance [PDF, 2MB]

 The courses of action available to us where we have a duty or a power to act include:

 - serving an improvement notice requiring remedial works

 - making a prohibition order, which closes the whole or part of a dwelling or restricts the number of permitted occupants

 The HHSRS hazard rating is based on the most vulnerable potential occupant.
 We will be able to take account of the vulnerability of the actual occupant in deciding the best course of action.
 We retain the power to act in default and prosecute for lack of compliance.
 We are also able to recover charges for enforcement actions.

-Further guidance for landlords and other property-related professionals can be found on the Communities and Local Government website.
+Further guidance for landlords and other property-related professionals can be found on the Ministry of Housing, Communities and Local Government website.